-Now that it’s summer, lots of people are thinking about going to the beach.
-So our fan Sophia Y. asked, how many sand particles would it take to cover a person?
-First, there’s a grown-up formula to figure out how much area your skin covers! (you multiply your weight and height by other numbers, to start).
-We tried it for a regular-sized 6-year-old (50 pounds, 42 inches tall), and got 8 ½ square feet of skin area.
-A medium-sized grown-up woman has about 18 square feet, and a man has more than 20 sq ft.
-Each grain is 1/1,000th of a foot wide, so it takes 1,000 x 1,000 or about 1 million grains of sand to cover just 1 square foot.
-That’s just a thin layer of single grains…if you want a few inches of sand, you need hundreds of layers, giving us over a billion grains for a grown-up!
+Now that it’s summer, our fan Sophia Y. asked, how many sand particles would it take to cover a person?
+First, there’s a grown-up formula to figure out how much area your skin covers!
+We tried it for a 50- pound, 42-inch tall kid, and got 8 1/2 square feet of skin area.
+Meanwhile it takes about 1 million grains to cover just 1 square foot.
+That’s just a thin layer…if you want a few inches of sand, you need hundreds of layers, giving us more than a billion grains!
 Luckily the beach has plenty of sand for the job.

 Wee ones: If your body has 7 square feet of skin and your friend has 5 square feet, who needs more sand to be totally covered?